-• Stormwater pollution prevention material is available to the public and can be viewed from

-- the "Downloadable Materials" page of the BPAC's website10.
-At future public events and outreach opportunities, the RAP Coordinator will have such materials on hand to help disseminate the message that homeowners and the general public play a significant role in affecting stormwater quality, and by extension, the health of the St. Marys River. - In 2012, the City's Municipal Environmental Initiatives (Green) Committee partnered with the Sault Ste.
-Marie Innovation Centre to create an "Environmental Initiatives Map"11, which showcases various environmental projects within the community.
+- Stormwater pollution prevention material is available to the public and can be viewed from the "Downloadable Materials" page of the BPAC's website13.
+At future public events and outreach opportunities, the RAP Coordinator will have such materials on hand to help disseminate the message that homeowners and the public play a significant role in affecting stormwater quality, and by extension, the health of the St. Marys River. - In 2012, the City's Municipal Environmental Initiatives (Green) Committee partnered with the Sault Ste.
+Marie Innovation Centre to create an "Environmental Initiatives Map"14, which showcases various environmental projects within the community.
 The map also features base maps and a "Green News in Sault Ste.
-Marie" section. - On June 8, 2015, the City completed the Yellow Fish Road project with the local Girl Guides of Canada.
-Yellow fish were painted on the road near storm drains to help educate the public about the negative effects of pollution entering the environment by way of catch basins.
+Marie" section. - In June 2015 and 2016, the City completed the Yellow Fish Road project with the local Girl Guides of Canada.
+Yellow fish were painted on the road near storm drains and pamphlets delivered to residents to help educate the public about the negative effects of pollution entering the environment by way of catch basins.
+This project was part of a broader program run by Trout Unlimited Canada.